EMBARGOED FOR RELEASE: 3 P.M. (CT), MONDAY, AUGUST 12, 2013

 “In this nationwide cohort, nine independent risk factors were identified that accounted for most cases of YOD in men.
 These risk factors were multiplicative, most were potentially modifiable, and most could be traced to adolescence, suggesting excellent opportunities for early prevention,” the study concludes.

 (JAMA Intern Med.
 Published online August 12, 2013. doi:10.1001/jamainternmed.2013.9079.
 Available pre-embargo to the media at http://media.jamanetwork.com.)

-Editor’s Note: This study was supported by funding from the United States Environmental Protection Agency.
-Please see the articles for additional information, including other authors, author contributions and affiliations, financial disclosures, funding and support, etc.
+Editor’s Note: This study was supported by grants from the Swedish Research Council and the Swedish Dementia Foundation.
+Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures, funding andsupport, etc.

 # # #

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email firstname.lastname@example.org.